Videos of our animals are featured on the Tiger and Lion pages.

 In addition, in June we received an $8,000 marketing grant from NV Tourism, to assist us with advertising in Nevada Magazine and the 2015 edition of the Travel Nevada visitors guide.
 This project will enhance our ability to draw tourists to our sanctuary and to other area attractions and businesses.

 And finally, in June we also received $1,000 from the Humane Society of the United States and $3,000 from the International Fund for Animal Welfare, toward the initial veterinary care of recently-rescued tigers Carli and Lili.
 (This was an important rescue, saving these animals from dreadful conditions.
-We will share their pictures and story soon!)
+See their story below.)

 The total cost of the pavilion project is over $60,000, so additional donations are welcome.
 We are now seeking funds for tables, chairs, and a storage shed for the pavilion furnishings and equipments.
 Please visit our Donations page to donate via PayPal, Razoo, or mail.
 Safe Haven is a 501(c)3 organization, and all donations are tax-deductible.
 For more information please e-mail our Executive Director, Lynda Sugasa.

-In May we welcomed our newest Siberian tigers, Carli and Lily.
-These beautiful animals were two among many that were confiscated by the Department of Environmental Conservation in New York State, from a facility that had lost its license.
+These beautiful animals were two among many that were confiscated in May 2014 by the Department of Environmental Conservation in New York State, from a facility that had lost its license.
 This was an urgent rescue, as conditions at the facility had deteriorated rapidly, and the animals apparently had been without food and water for several days.

 In addition to Carli and Lily, nine other tigers, three lions, three bears, and two wolves were transported to Big Cat Rescue (Florida), Wild Animal Sanctuary (Colorado), In-Sync Exotics (Texas), the Exotic Feline Rescue Center (Indiana), and the Wolf Sanctuary of Pennsylvania.
 We particularly thank Wild Animal Sanctuary for transporting Carli and Lily to Safe Haven.